A new innovative study shows that cats really aren’t really very good predators of rats, and employing this strategy often backfires.

 “New Yorkers often boast their rats ‘aren’t afraid of anything’ and are the ‘size of a cat’,” Parsons adds.
 “Yet cats are commonly released to control this relatively large, defensive and potentially dangerous prey.”

-It’s the first time this has been studied in such a natural setting.
+It’s the first time this has been studied in such a setting.

 “We wanted to know whether the number of cats present would influence the number of rats observed, and vice versa,” says Parsons.
 “We were also interested whether the presence of cats had any effect on eight common rat behaviors or their direction of movement.”

-Overall, researchers analyzed 306 videos taken over 79 days, and results were quite surprising: although a few cats were always active around the rat colony, just 20 stalking events, three kill attempts and two successful kills were recorded in this time.
+Overall, researchers analyzed 306 videos taken over the study period.
+Although a few cats were always active around the rat colony, the researchers recorded just 20 stalking events, three kill attempts, and two successful kills.
 The two kills were when cats found rats in hiding and took them by surprise.
-The unsuccessful attempt was when during a chase, a cat lost interest in the rat.
+The unsuccessful attempt was when during a chase — a cat lost interest in the rat.

 “The presence of cats resulted in fewer rat sightings on the same or following day, while the presence of humans did not affect rat sightings,” says Parsons.
 In contrast, the number of rats seen on a given day did not predict the number of cats seen on the following day.